- Events Calendar

 Rochester, MN offers an abundance of things to do, and new activities and entertainment options are frequently introduced.
 Check this page for all the latest and greatest things to do and places to go in Minnesota’s Rochester.

-5. For a nostalgic gaming experience, visit the Machine Shed.
+8. For a nostalgic gaming experience, visit the original Machine Shed or the Machine Shed at Apache Mall.
 The owners call it a “real arcade, like the one you hung out at high school,” and it features cabinets containing hundreds of classic arcade games like Donkey Kong, Pac Man, Asteroids, Centipede, Joust, and more.
 Pay a one-time fee and play all the games, for as long as you want.

 Besides new activities and entertainment options, Rochester is experiencing a hotel boom.
 Read about several hotels that are coming soon to Rochester.